Software-Improvement-Group/sigridci/docs/gitlab.md

 Note that you need to perform this step for every project where you wish to use Sigrid CI.
 Be aware that you can set a project-specific target quality, you don't necessarily have to use the same target for every project.

-**Alternative 2.a: use SIG's public Docker image**
+#### Alternative 2a: Use SIG's public Docker image

-Alternative 2.a uses the [Docker image](https://hub.docker.com/r/softwareimprovementgroup/sigridci) published by SIG as the environment to run SigridCI from.
-This requires using either the Docker or Kubernetes executor to be available on your Gitlab runners.
+The recommended approach is to run Sigrid CI using the [Docker image](https://hub.docker.com/r/softwareimprovementgroup/sigridci) published by SIG.
+This requires using either the Docker or Kubernetes executor to be available on your GitLab runners.

 Open `.gitlab-ci.yml` in your project's root directory and add the following: